-Individual researchers are limited to presenting two abstracts per researcher during the Conference program.
+Individual researchers are limited to presenting two abstracts during the conference program.
 Individual researchers may not, however, present more than one oral abstract per track.
 If the author wishes to submit more than two (2) abstracts, the additional abstracts should be submitted by another researcher on the investigation team (that is, other than the principal investigator or presenting researcher).
 There is no limit to the number of times that a researcher’s name may appear as a member of a team of investigators on abstracts submitted to the conference.
-In cases where a researcher is involved in more than two abstracts or studies submitted for the Conference program, that researcher may be listed as the presenter only once for an oral session or twice for abstract posters.
+In cases where a researcher is involved in more than two abstracts or studies submitted for the conference program, that researcher may be listed as the presenter only once for an oral session and twice for posters.

 Title and Abstract Length

-Please make sure you preview your abstract before submitting.
+Please make sure you preview your abstract before submitting it.
 We recommend you print the preview and proof the printed copy.